Josh Bell Player Props: Marlins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.98 team ERA that ranks 10th across all league pitching staffs.
+- The Yankees have the 11th-ranked team ERA across all MLB pitching staffs (3.98).

-- Yankees pitchers combine to rank 21st in baseball in home runs surrendered (143 total, 1.2 per game).
+- Yankees pitchers combine to rank 21st in baseball in home runs given up (144 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.